mwarning/meshnet-lab/tests/traffic2/README.md

 # Traffic Test 2

-The mesh routing program batman-adv is tested on lattice structures of different sizes.
+The mesh routing program batman-adv is tested on grid structures of different sizes.
 Every test was performed 10 times to calculate the standard deviation (error bars).

 ## Run